Trump Campaign Targets Omarosa Manigault Newman Over Tell-All Book

 Burnett "called to say that there are NO TAPES of the Apprentice where I used such a terrible and disgusting word as attributed by Wacky and Deranged Omarosa," Trump tweeted Monday night.
 "I don't have that word in my vocabulary and never have.
 She made it up."

-Manigault-Newman pointed to Trump's derogatory comments about her on Twitter.
+Manigault Newman pointed to Trump's derogatory comments about her on Twitter.

 "If he would say that publicly, what else would he say about me privately?" she asked during an interview with MSNBC.
 "He has absolutely no respect for women."

-Manigault-Newman's attorney, John Phillips, said he had not yet seen the Trump campaign's arbitration action.
+Manigault Newman's attorney, John Phillips, said he had not yet seen the Trump campaign's arbitration action.

-"At this time, we haven't seen any legal action and don't have a comment on it," said John Phillips.
+"At this time, we haven't seen any legal action and don't have a comment on it," Phillips said.
 "Her legal team will address these matters appropriately when they arise."

+"This has absolutely nothing to do with race and everything to do with the president calling out someone's lack of integrity," the spokeswoman said.
+"The president is an equal opportunity person that calls things like he sees it.
+He always fights fire with fire and he certainly doesn't hold back on doing that across the board."

-Trump had a long history in his business and political career of using non-disclosure agreements to protect secrets and keep subordinates quiet.
+Trump had a long history in his business and political career of using nondisclosure agreements to protect secrets and keep subordinates quiet.
 He successfully sued a Miss Universe contestant for $5 million in 2013 for publicly complaining that the beauty pageant was rigged.

 Through attorney Michael Cohen, Trump also sought to silence adult film actress Stephanie Clifford.
-Cohen paid Clifford $130,000 to keep quiet about a sexual encounter she claimed to have have had with Trump.
-(Clifford has since argued that agreement was non-binding.)
+Cohen paid Clifford $130,000 to keep quiet about a sexual encounter she said she had with Trump.
+(Clifford has since argued that agreement was nonbinding.)

 Earlier this year, the Washington Post reported that Trump sought confidentiality agreements from senior White House staffers.
-The newspaper cited a draft agreement which included a $10 million penalty for violators.
-A White House spokesman disputed the dollar figure but otherwise declined to comment.
+The newspaper cited a draft agreement that included a $10 million penalty for violators.
+At the time, a White House spokesman disputed the dollar figure but otherwise declined to comment.

+On Tuesday, Sanders refused to say whether she or other administration officials had signed nondisclosure agreements, though she insisted such agreements are not unusual.

+"I can tell you that it's common in a lot of places for employees to sign NDAs including in government, particularly anyone with a security clearance," Sanders said.